- Mrs A Dempsey, BSc PGCE (Subject Leader for Chemistry)

 All staff have access to video and computer resources and use many animations and interactive quizzes to increases understanding.
 Practical work is an essential aspect of the course and we expect most classes to carry out on average one science practical per week.

 All KS3 students complete two sets of internal examinations and 3 Core Assessments throughout the year.

 We recommend that all students study a GCSE Science based course at GCSE level as STEM (Science, Technology, Engineering, Mathematics) qualifications are in highly valued.
 STEM based careers are in demand with 58% of new jobs being STEM related and 72% of businesses relying on people with STEM skills.*

-The following Science based courses are currently offered at GCSE level, with the majority of students choosing GCSE Core and Additional Science.
+The following Science based courses are currently offered at GCSE level:

-- GCSE Core Science (1 GCSE through AQA)
+- GCSE Single Award Science (1 GCSE through CCEA)

-- GCSE Space Science (1 vocational GCSE through CCEA)
+- GCSE Double Award Science (2 GCSEs through CCEA)

 All students wishing to continue to further education are advised to study 2 GCSEs in Science as part of a varied GCSE foundation.
 At GCSE we aim to teach the course through subject specialists in Biology, Chemistry and Physics.